Estimation of the Spatial Weighting Matrix for Spatiotemporal Data under the Presence of Structural Breaks: Conclusion

 \section{Conclusion}

-A common and well-known issue in spatial econometrics is to find a suitable spatial weighting matrix.
+A common and well-known issue in spatial econometrics is the need to find a suitable spatial weighting matrix.
 This matrix defines the structure of the spatial dependence and is usually unknown when applying the model to real data.
-Although one might get insights on the spatial dependence structure by the spatial covariogram for instance, irregular dependencies would still be undetected.
-Because of the curse of dimensionality, the spatial weights are typically not estimated, but replaced by predefined weights multiplied with unknown scalar(s) to be estimated.
+Although one might gain insight into the spatial dependence structure using tools like the spatial variogram, irregular dependencies, which are not a function of the differences between two locations $\xvec{s}_i - \xvec{s}_j$ only, would still be undetected.
+Indeed, due to the curse of dimensionality, the spatial weights are typically not estimated, but instead replaced by predefined weights multiplied with unknown scalar(s) to be estimated. {Thus, it is essential to interpret all results conditional on the choice of these weights.}